sql-machine-learning/elasticdl/docs/designs/data_transform.md

 #### Convert the AST into a DAG of Transform Flow

-To convert ASTs into transform flow, we will do a one-on-one mapping at first.
+To convert ASTs into a transform flow, we will do an one-to-one mapping at first.

 1. Transform Function(AST) to TransformOP(Transform Flow)
 2. Input Feature(AST) to Input Feature(Transform Flow)